How Much Does the DAPP Vaccine Cost for Dogs in 2024?

 When your dog receives the DAPP vaccine, their immune system produces antibodies to combat these viruses.
 These antibodies remain in their system, ready to defend against any future infections.
 This process effectively “trains” your dog’s immune system to recognize and neutralize the viruses, providing long-term protection.

-Besides DHPP, essential (or “core”) vaccines typically include rabies.
-Non-core vaccines, given based on the risk factors of the dog—like their lifestyle—could include Leptospirosis, Bordetella (kennel cough), Lyme vaccine, and Canine influenza.
+Besides DHPP, essential (or “core”) vaccines typically include Rabies and Leptospirosis,.
+Non-core vaccines, given based on the risk factors of the dog—like their lifestyle—could include Bordetella (kennel cough), Lyme vaccine, and Canine influenza.

 How much does the DAPP vaccine cost?